-Annotating the aerosol features in the previous VOCAL version was difficult because an end-user was not able to see a floating line while drawing to track the edges of an aerosol feature.
+Annotating the aerosol features in the previous version of VOCAL was difficult because an end-user was not able to see a floating line while drawing to track the edges of an aerosol feature.
 To close a polygon, the last segment must cross the first segment, which reduced the accuracy of an aerosol feature boundary.
 In this term, a new mechanism of annotating the aerosols was developed.
 A floating line helps the end-user to draw along a specific aerosol features more accurately.
 Also, when the end-user wants to draw the last segment to close the polygon, the user can simply click the right-mouse-button and the last segment will snap to the first point of the first segment automatically.

 3.2.2 Data Interpretation